Configure squid-proxy

 Note

-You can apply the procedure below before or after the management or regional cluster deployment.
+You can apply the procedure below before or after the management cluster deployment.

 To configure squid-proxy for an access to specific domains: